 Neither the US nor Canada have set contactless limits, leaving them instead to the discretion of the card schemes and financial institutions.
-For instance in the US, Visa, Mastercard, and Discover have set their limits at $100 and American Express at $200.
-In Canada, Mastercard, Visa, and American Express have set limits at CA$250, while Interac limits are CA$100.
+For instance in Canada, Mastercard, Visa, and American Express have set limits at CA$250, while Interac limits are CA$100.

 Countries within this region have the highest rate of contactless payment adoption.
 A 2020 Mastercard study found that 91% of Asian consumers were using contactless payments, either via digital wallets or contactless cards.

 However, there isn't a standard contactless limit across borders in the region, with each country either setting its own rules or letting financial institutions, merchants, or cardholders determine their own limits.
 Here are some of the current contactless limits for key countries at the time of this article: